 New 'circuit-breaker' restrictions announced for Northern B.C. as COVID-19 surge continues

-Health officials are implementing more COVID-19 restrictions for B.C.’s Northern Health authority.
+Health officials are implementing new COVID-19 restrictions for B.C.’s Northern Health authority, which include strict limits on gatherings and closure of bars and nightclubs.

-The announcement came Thursday during a news conference with Health Minister Adrian Dix and provincial health officer Dr. Bonnie Henry.
+The announcement came Thursday during a press conference with Health Minister Adrian Dix and provincial health officer Dr. Bonnie Henry.

-“Personal gatherings, both indoor and outdoor will be restricted to fully vaccinated people,” Henry said.
+“Personal gatherings, both indoor and outdoor, will be restricted to fully vaccinated people only,” Henry said.

-The restrictions apply to the entire Northern Health region, with the exception of the local health areas west of Kitwanga, including Terrace, Kitimat, Haida Gwaii, Prince Rupert, Stikine, and the Nisga’a areas.
+The restrictions apply to the entire Northern Health Region with the exception of the local health areas west of Kitwanga, including Terrace, Kitimat, Haida Gwaii, Prince Rupert, Stikine, Telegraph, Snow Country and the Nisga’a areas.
+That’s because transmission is lower in these areas due to high vaccination rates, Henry said.

+Henry said she hopes the new, temporary measures will allow people to gather for the winter holidays.

+“We are intending this circuit breaker to save lives, to lower the rates of transmission to allow our hospitalizations to stabilize and enable us all to come back together safely and to celebrate during the upcoming holiday season.”

 Henry said the new Delta variant is spreading quickly.